Baked Gnocchi with Sausage

 • All-Purpose Flour: helps to thicken the cream sauce.

 • Chicken Broth: I prefer to use low sodium chicken broth.
 If you use regular, you may want to add less salt yourself.
-That way you can add it to taste before serving.
+That way, you can add it to taste before serving.

 • Heavy Whipping Cream: heavy whipping cream creates the richest flavor.
 Feel free to use a lighter cream or milk, but it may not be as creamy.

-• Cheese: shredded mozzarella and grated parmesan.
+• Cheese: shredded mozzarella and grated parmesan cheese.

-How to Make Baked Gnocchi with Sausage
+How to make Baked Gnocchi with Sausage:

 This delicious Baked Gnocchi is a simple, complete meal that’s ready with just 5 minutes of prep!
+Scroll down to the recipe card for the full list of recipe instructions.

-2. Make the roux: Sprinkle in the flour, then cook and stir until no white remains.
+• Make the roux: Sprinkle in the flour, then cook and stir until no white remains.

-3. Make the sauce: Add the chicken broth and cream and cook until slightly thickened.
+• Make the sauce: Add the chicken broth and cream and cook until slightly thickened.

-6. Bake and broil: Cover the skillet and bake.
+• Bake and broil: Cover the skillet and bake.
 Before removing from the oven, uncover and broil to brown the cheeses if desired.

 Where can I find gnocchi?